Alfresco/docs-alfresco/process-automation/latest/admin/users.md

 | Property | Description |
 | -------- | ----------- |
 | ID | A unique identifier for the group.
 This is system generated and cannot be changed. |
-| Name | A name to identify the group with.
+| Name | A name to identify the group.

 ### Add a group